Gymnastic rings are one of the best pieces of equipment you can own. You can create a ton of workouts from the comfort of your own home.

 Adjust the height of the rings so that when you grip the rings while on your knees with an above the ring grip there is a slight bend in your elbows.

 Make sure to keep your wrists straight and your arms tight by your sides.
 As you straighten your arms you’ll feel your knees slightly lift off of the ground.
 The tops of your feet or toes will still be on the ground to help stabilize you.

 You will now most likely feel your weight shift into your hands and shoulders.
 Keep those wrists straight and arms tight by your side.
 I like to position my chin so that it’s on my chest with my eyes looking towards the ground.

 Try and hold this position for as long as you can.
 I would even use a timer as a way to judge your progress.
 If you are not able to hold yourself steady for a good 30-60 seconds keep practicing this until you can.
 Perform 3-5 sets of holds a couple of times a week until you are able to hold yourself up comfortably for 30-60 seconds.

 If you are already able to do this from your knees you can then start to practice from your feet.

-You will set the rings up shoulder width apart and stand in-between them.
-Using your above the rings grip apply pressure to the rings before actually lifting yourself off of the ground.
+You will set the rings up shoulder-width apart and stand in-between them.
+Using your above rings grip apply pressure to the rings before actually lifting yourself off of the ground.